helium/HIP/0000-change-iot-hotspot-assertion-fees.md

 ## Success Metrics:

-The primary success metric will be all hotspot reassertion fees being paid in IoT, which will provide a small amount of utility to the IOT tokens.
+The primary success metric will be all hotspot reassertion fees being paid in IOT, which will provide a small amount of utility to the IOT tokens.